Generative AI pricing: 3 major considerations + an AI glossary

 Hallucination: False, inaccurate, or misleading output from generative AI.
 This can happen when a program is trained on a dataset that contains incorrect or misleading information.

-Hyperparameter: A parameter that is used to control the training of a model.
+Hyperparameter: A parameter used to control the training of a model.

 Image captioning: The task of generating a natural language description of an image.

-Imitation learning: A type of machine learning in which an agent learns to behave by observing a human or another agent.
+Imitation learning: A form of machine learning in which an agent learns to behave by observing and imitating a human or another agent.

-Inference: The process of using a model to make predictions on new data.
+Inference: The process of using a model to make predictions on new or unseen data.

 Instance: A single example in a dataset.

-Loss function: A function that measures the error of a model.
+Loss function: A function used to quantify the error of a model

 Machine learning: A field of computer science that gives computers the ability to learn without being explicitly programmed.